saiteja007-mv/Glassdoor-Companies-Review-Analysis/README.md

 ---

 **Note**: This is an evolving project with comprehensive data collection and analysis capabilities.
 The project now includes a complete data analysis phase with insights from 6,971 employee reviews across 127 major US companies.
 The analysis reveals critical patterns in employee satisfaction, with NVIDIA, ConocoPhillips, and General Dynamics IT leading in overall ratings.
 Software Engineers show the highest review volume but face work-life balance challenges, while current employees rate their companies significantly higher than former employees.
+The project now features an interactive PowerBI dashboard for real-time business intelligence and professional reporting.
 Check individual directories for the most up-to-date documentation and implementation details.